fyohannes/Data_Elections/FinalPredictions.md

 [Poll Data: 270 to Win](https://www.270towin.com/2020-polls-biden-trump/)

-_Special thanks to Cassidy Bargell for her help on my state prediciton model!_
+_Special thanks to Cassidy Bargell for her help on my state prediction model!_

 **<font size="3"> Final Thoughts </font>**

 This election is far from usual.
 Regardless of political affiliation, this election is incredibly high-stakes.
-Many issues are affecting American society, from climate change to racial injustice, reproductive health, and of course a global pandemic that is at the forefront of this election and consequently the next for years.
-While the majority of my blog post has been focused on the data behind election outcome, I wanted to take the time to say that this election is a lot more than just numbers and regressions, it will have a tangible impact on the people of this country.
+Many issues are affecting American society, from climate change to racial injustice, reproductive health, and of course, a global pandemic that is at the forefront of this election and, consequently, the next four years.
+While the majority of my blog post has focused on the data behind election outcome, I wanted to take the time to say that this election is a lot more than just numbers and regressions; it will have a tangible impact on the people of this country.